zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, content_len: :zeek:type:`count`, hash_value: :zeek:type:`string`)

    Generated for decoded MIME entities extracted from email messages, passing on their MD5 checksums.
-Bro computes the MD5 over the complete decoded data of each MIME entity.
+Zeek computes the MD5 over the complete decoded data of each MIME entity.

-   Bro's MIME analyzer for emails currently supports SMTP and POP3.
+   Zeek's MIME analyzer for emails currently supports SMTP and POP3.
 See `Wikipedia <http://en.wikipedia.org/wiki/MIME>`__ for more information about MIME.